movermeyer/ImportFromTodoist/docs/design_decisions.md

 1. "Priority View": You can apply priorities (1-4, with 1 = "Very Urgent", 4 = "Normal urgency"), and then view your tasks by Priority
 1. "Due Date View": You can apply due dates to tasks, and then view your tasks sorted by due date

-Given my experience using Todoist, I felt that these 4 ways of organizing and viewing tasks are the core of functionality that was hoping to maintain after importing the tasks into GitHub.
+Given my experience using Todoist, I felt that these 4 ways of organizing and viewing tasks are the core of functionality of Todoist.
+These were what I was hoping to replicate after importing the tasks into GitHub.
 Of course, there is a [lot more to Todoist](data_mapping.md), but if I could accomplish that, then I felt that I would have succeeded.

 I confirmed this list of core functionality by [interviewing another user](https://www.interaction-design.org/literature/article/how-to-conduct-user-interviews) of Todoist about how they use the software, as well as reading [Todoist's documentation](https://todoist.com/guide/getting-started) and seeing that they also focus on this set of functionality.